Article

 The International Committee of the Red Cross (ICRC) has been in Iran since 1977.
 We work in partnership with the Iranian Red Crescent Society (IRCS) and other Iranian organizations in the fields of promoting international humanitarian law, helping people reestablish contact with their relatives, physical rehabilitation and health care services.

-For more information, we invite you to visit our page about Iran
+For more information, we invite you to visit our page about our work in Iran

-We also support access to health care and physical rehabilitation for Afghan migrants and vulnerable local communities in Iran in cooperation with the Iranian Red Crescent Society and local non-government organizations.
+We also support access to health care & physical rehabilitation for Afghan migrants and vulnerable local communities in Iran in cooperation with the Iranian Red Crescent Society and local non-government organizations.

 • The ICRC is not in a position to support the evacuation of individuals or groups out of Iran.
 We do not have the capacity to support movements of populations within Iran or to the borders nor across the borders.
 We are also unable to indicate areas that could be deemed safe.